Virtual Key Pairing and Installation Issues

 - Reinstall the Tesla app - Uninstall and reinstall the official Tesla app

-- Check for multiple Tesla apps - If you have more than one app called "Tesla" on your phone, remove the extras
+- Check for multiple Tesla apps - If you have more than one app called "Tesla" on your phone, uninstall them except the offical Tesla app.

-If the issue persists, contact Teslemetry support with a screenshot of the error.
+If the issue persists after multiple attempts over several hours, contact Teslemetry support with a screenshot of the error.

 Do I need the virtual key for older Tesla vehicles?